fraunhofer-igd-iva/resize-component/README.md

       width: number   // avilable width in pixel, can change }

 ### How to add it to a component

-write a Wrapper component for your Chart, import the ResizeComponent
+write a Wrapper component for your Chart component 'MyAwesomeChart', import the ResizeComponent

     import ResizeComponent from "@iva/resize-component";